nccunha/posture_police/README.md

 ## Customization

 - Adjust posture detection thresholds in the script to suit your needs.
+- Adjust if you want to use the camera in the left side
 - Notification duration and alert logic can be modified as required.